 (Pictured: St Catherine’s Curtin accommodation)

 An Accommodation Officer is available through Student Services to provide extra support when searching for suitable accommodation.
+This includes:

 Homestay accommodation provides students with a secure, family environment through a Host Family.
 Students under the age of 18 at WA Government education institutions are required to use the homestay services provided by the Australian Homestay Network (AHN).
 Homestay accommodation is located on convenient bus routes with travel time around 20-30 minutes from Canning College.
 Host families provide meals, access to the internet and a place to study, and assist with everyday needs such as laundry and cleaning.
 Students are encouraged to join the family in their routine where appropriate (for example, at mealtimes) to improve English skills.